Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What are the different ways to visually hide content (and make it available only for screen readers)?
   - **Explanation:**
+  In css you could use opacity 0 to visually hide it but still allows the screen reader to see it
   - **Use:**
   - **Example:**
   - **Source:**